sous-chefs/kubernetes/README.md

 Installs the kubeclient ruby gem for interacting with the Kubernetes api

 #### install
-Installs the needed packages for kubernetes
+Creates a docker service for kubernetes

 #### master
-Ensures the needed services are started/enabled for a kubernetes master
+Ensures the needed containers for a kubernetes master are deployed/running with proper networking setup

 #### node
-Ensures the needed services are started/enabled for a kubernetes node/minion
+Ensures the needed containers for a kubernetes node are in place and running

 # Resources and Providers

+#### Kubernetes Master (`kube_master`)
+Deploy the containers needed to make a functioning Kubernetes master locally on the system.
+This will deploy etcd, flannel, and all needed kubernetes services.

+##### Actions
+  * `create` - default. setup the system as a kubernetes master
+  * `destroy` - stop all related containers

+#### Kubernetes Node (`kube_node`)
+Deploy the containers needed to make a functioning Kubernetes node that can attach to a remote master.
+This will deploy flannel and the needed kubernetes services.

+##### Actions
+  * `create` - default. setup the system as a kubernetes node
+  * `destroy` - stop all related containers

+##### Attribute Parameters
+  * `master_ip` - The ip address of your kubernetes masters

 #### Kubernetes Pod (`kube_pod`)
 Manage a standalone Kubernetes pod, there is no redundancy in a pod and is simply used to specify a group of containers to be jointly deployed on a host.